jamesw1892/cs263-lab4/README.md

 # Ex13

 Implement the `generate2FAKey` method in `server/src/main/java/dcs/LoginController.java` to generate a specific key for the SHA_256 HMAC using a CSPRNG.

+# Ex14

+Complete the `handleLoginPost` method in `server/src/main/java/dcs/LoginController.java` to generate the key using the `generate2FAKey` method and store it in the session.